-1.7 One component of the debt sales planned to meet the Government's annual financing requirement is the year-on-year change in the outstanding stock of Treasury Bills, excluding bills issued solely for collateral purposes (see 1.11).

-1.8 During the financial year, the DMO will manage the level of the Treasury bill stock and may increase or reduce the stock vis à vis the end year target level, in order to support the implementation of Government cash management.
+- 1.6 The range of instruments and operations that the DMO may use for cash management purposes is set out in its Operational Notice.
+The arrangements for the issuance of Treasury bills, and the management of the Treasury bill stock in market hands, is set out in, and operated according to, the DMO's Operational Notice. - 1.7 One component of the debt sales planned to meet the Government's annual financing requirement is the year-on-year change in the outstanding stock of Treasury bills, excluding bills issued solely for collateral purposes (see 1.11). - 1.8 During the financial year, the DMO will manage the level of the Treasury bill stock and may increase or reduce the stock vis à vis the end year target level, in order to support the implementation of Government cash management.
 The DMO will announce the dates of Treasury bill tenders on a quarterly basis.
 The precise details of the maturity and the amount of the Treasury bills on offer at specific tenders will be announced one week in advance.
-In addition to the bills issued at weekly and ad hoc tenders, the DMO is able to reopen, on request from its counterparties, existing issues of Treasury bills on a bilateral basis to raise funds for cash management.

-1.9 As a contingency measure, the DMO may issue Treasury bills to the market at the request of the Bank of England and, in agreement with HM Treasury, to assist the Bank of England's operations in the sterling money market for the purpose of implementing monetary policy while meeting the liquidity needs of the banking sector as a whole.
+In addition to the bills issued at weekly and ad hoc tenders, the DMO is able to reopen, on request from its counterparties, existing issues of Treasury bills on a bilateral basis to raise funds for cash management. - 1.9 As a contingency measure, the DMO may issue Treasury bills to the market at the request of the Bank of England and, in agreement with HM Treasury, to assist the Bank of England's operations in the sterling money market for the purpose of implementing monetary policy while meeting the liquidity needs of the banking sector as a whole.
 In response to such a request, the DMO may add a specified amount to the size(s) of the next bill tender(s) and deposit the proceeds with the Bank, remunerated at the weighted average yield(s) of the respective tenders.
 The amount being offered to accommodate the Bank's request will be identified in the DMO's weekly Treasury bill tender announcement.
 Treasury bill issues made at the request of the Bank will be identical in all respects to Treasury bills issued in the normal course of DMO business.
 The DMO may also raise funds to finance advances to the Bank of England and would, in conjunction with HM Treasury, determine the appropriate instruments through which to raise those funds.